RoshanFarakate/RoshanFarakate/README.md

 - 🔭 I’m currently completing BTech.
 - 🌱 I’m currently learning...React.JS
-//- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with...
 Interview Preparation.
 - 💬 Ask me about DSA,LeetCode.
 - 📫 How to reach me:...
 [LinkedIn](https://www.linkedin.com/in/roshan-farakate-b908781a6/)